Eyeing a Kia Forte? Smart choice, but which year is the winner?

 The 2013 Forte?
 It’s the Switzerland of this generation – impartial territory.
 It kept the good stuff from 2011 (engine options, decent fuel economy) and threw in some tech upgrades like an optional infotainment system with navigation.

-But it wasn’t all smooth sailing.
-The 2013 model faced some recalls:
+But it wasn’t all plain sailing.
+The 2013 model faced some minor recalls:

 - Brake pedal stopper issues